melonmanchan/xwalk-sardroid/README.md

 # Sardroid

 Currently, this is the bare minimum for getting a crosswalk app running with native Java extensions.
+Build by running build.sh!

 More to come, hopefully soon!